 g.
 A statement whether the LLC is Tribally-owned.

-11.11.
-Effect of Conversion of Domestic LLC into Another Business Entity.
+11.10.
+Effect of Conversion of Domestic LLC into another Business Entity.
 When a conversion from an LLC into another business entity takes effect, all of the following apply:

 a.
 The LLC converts into the surviving business entity, and the organizational documents of the LLC are canceled.